 To generate a UPC-A barcode image in GS1 US Data Hub, you must first create the product detail record.
-When you assign a GTIN to the product, and click “Save,” the status is changed from Draft to PreMarket.
+When you assign a GTIN to the product, and click “Save,” the product status changes from Draft to PreMarket.
 The “Barcode” tab then displays.
 When the product is in the PreMarket status, you can print a "For Placement Only" or FPO barcode image.
 When the product is ready to share with the marketplace, change the status to In Use.
-When you click the "Barcode" tab, you can print a barcode image that is ready to be scanned.
+Click the "Barcode" tab to download the barcode image or share barcode definitions with a print vendor.

 Note: if you licensed a GS1 US GTIN, the status of your product is already In Use.